menono-uk/SellInRuleEngine/README.md

 ## How it works
-T
 The libary is an implementation of a Rules Pattern.
 Using predefined set of rules which are loaded dunamically from the libarary at runtime.

 ## Contributing